 Since 2001 the U.S. Government has awarded cultural preservation grants to seven projects in Moldova through the Ambassadors Fund for Cultural Preservation.
 For more information please visit the program site at http://eca.state.gov/cultural-heritage-center/ambassadors-fund-cultural-preservation.

-The U.S. Embassy in Chisinau is pleased to announce a call for proposals for the 2019 Ambassadors Fund for Cultural Preservation (AFCP) grants program.
-The Ambassadors Fund was established by the U.S. Congress in 2001 to help countries preserve their cultural heritage and to demonstrate U.S. respect for different cultures around the world.
-Last year grants ranged from US $15,000 to US $200,000.
+The U.S. Embassy in Chisinau is pleased to announce a call for proposals for the 2020 Small Grants Competition of the U.S. Ambassadors Fund for Cultural Preservation (AFCP).
+The Ambassadors Fund was established by the U.S. Congress in 2000 to help countries preserve their cultural heritage and to demonstrate U.S. respect for different cultures around the world.
+Last year grants ranged from US $25,000 to US $200,000.
 The minimum amount of an award is $10,000, and the maximum is $200,000.

 The Ambassadors Fund supports projects to preserve cultural heritage in the following three categories: